 A native of Chicago, the artist obtained a Master’s degree from the University of Michigan, where she studied with the late Shirley Verrett.
 She won her Bachelor’s degree from DePaul University where she studied with Elsa Charlston.
 In 2007, she appeared with Marilyn Horne at Carnegie Hall in “The Song Continues”.
 Ms Brugger appeared as Adina Elixir of Love with the Lyric Opera of Chicago in their ‘Opera in the Neighborhoods’ program and in 2010, she participated in The Merola Opera Program of San Francisco Opera, performing scenes from Massenet’s Werther and Nicolai’s Merry Wives of Windsor.

-Her future engagements include Pamina Die Zauberflöte at Los Angeles Opera and at the Royal Opera House, Covent Garden, London, Liu Turandot at Hawaii Opera Theatre, and Michaela Carmen at Opera Colorado.
+Her future engagements include Pamina Die Zauberflöte at Los Angeles Opera and Covent Garden, Michaela Carmen at Opera Colorado and at Washington National Opera and Helena The Enchanted Island at the Metropolitan Opera of New York.